topskychen/topskychen.github.io/about/index.md

   credit: Qian Chen
 ---

-My Name is [Qian Chen](//www.comp.hkbu.edu.hk/~qchen).
+My name is [Qian Chen](//www.comp.hkbu.edu.hk/~qchen).
 I'm currently a PhD candidate in Dept. of Computer Science in Hong Kong Baptist University.
 This site is to record some interesting things for me.

 You can find me on [Github](https://github.com/topskychen), [Weibo](http://weibo.com/topskychen), [Facebook](https://www.facebook.com/topskychen) and [LinkedIn](https://hk.linkedin.com/pub/qian-chen/92/619/574).